Beta Help us improve: share your feedback on our new website.

 As Scotland’s lead body for the historic environment, the report outlines HES’s commitments across a number of key agendas

-As Scotland’s lead body for the historic environment, the report outlines HES’s commitments across a number of key agendas, including green recovery, tourism, outreach and learning, the circular economy, its role as a statutory consultee in the planning process and wider contribution to Scotland.
+The report includes information on green recovery, tourism, outreach and learning, the circular economy, the role of HES as a statutory consultee in the planning process and the organisation's wider contribution to Scotland.

 Key statistics include: